gosi/scratchpad/README.md

-A scratch file in your browser that preserves data through Local Storage.
-Chrome or Firefox is recommended.
+A simple text file in your browser that preserves data through Local Storage.
+Tested on Firefox and Chrome.